 The Advocacy Network to End Family Homelessness (ANEFH) was formed in response to the low-income housing and homelessness crisis in Massachusetts.
-Our organization – which represents over 900 online advocates – is committed to eliminating the root causes and adverse consequences of family homelessness through public education and advocacy.
+Our organization – which represents nearly 900 online advocates – is committed to eliminating the root causes and adverse consequences of family homelessness through public education and advocacy.

-See Massachusetts State Senator Jamie Eldridge’s video describing ANEFH at Massachusetts State Senator Jamie Eldridge speaks about ANEFH.
+For a concerned state legislator’s perspective, see Massachusetts State Senator Jamie Eldridge’s video describing ANEFH at Massachusetts State Senator Jamie Eldridge speaks about ANEFH.

 For more information about the Advocacy Network to End Family Homelessness, contact Frank Austin, ANEFH Convener, or Jane Blumberg, ANEFH Coordinator, at email@example.com

 - ANEFH 13th Annual Forum on Family Homelessness – “Children Caught in Family Homelessness: How They Are Hurt and How We Can Help“, Sunday, Mar 18, 2018, 3-5 PM, First Parish in Concord MA